simao-ferreira/dotfiles/documentation/PACKAGES.md

 ## Oblogout
 Oblogout is a configurable logout script with graphical UI, that allows to cancel, restart, shutdown and lock.
-* Rofi script is used instead.

 ## Palemoon
 [pale moon](https://github.com/MoonchildProductions/UXP) is the Mi3 default browser. `pale moon` is a fork of `firefox` with emphasis in customization, there is however significant changes between `pale moon` and `firefox`, like running in single-process or not using gecko as engine (uses the goanna fork).
-* Removed, firefox or chromium are default tools

 ## Pomotroid
 [pomotroid](https://github.com/Splode/pomotroid) FOSS Pomodoro timer